Benoît Pelletier: Early life and career

-Pelletier was born in Quebec City, Quebec.
+Pelletier was born in Quebec City, Quebec on 10 January 1960.
 His father, Jean-Paul Pelletier, was an administrator and municipal councillor.

 Pelletier received a law degree from Université Laval in 1981 and was admitted to the Barreau du Québec the following year.
 He later earned a Master's Degree in law from the University of Ottawa (1989) and doctorates in law from the University of Paris I: Panthéon-Sorbonne (1996) and the Aix-Marseille University (2000).

 Pelletier was a legal adviser at the Canadian Department of Justice from 1983 to 1990, when he received a faculty position at the University of Ottawa.
 He taught there for several years and was recognized as professor of the year in 1998.
 He also authored several works on constitutional law and was often interviewed as an expert on the subject in the 1990s.
 He has been a guest professor at the Universities of Nantes (1993), Corsica (1997), Paris II (1998), Paris V (1998) and Lyon III (1998), as well as at Queens and Cornell Universities (both 2016).
 He has also twice been a visiting scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C.

-He was a lawyer with the firm Noël et associés from 2009 to 2011.
+From 2009 to 2011, he was a lawyer with the firm Noël et associés.
 He was the Government of Canada’s chief negotiator on the Huron-Wendat (2011–2013) and Cree (2013–2016) dossiers.
 In 2014–2015, he was Special Representative to the Minister of Indigenous and Northern Affairs Canada in relation to the five-year review of the Specific Claims Tribunal Act.

 Pelletier was one of three members of an external panel established in 2015 by the federal government to study the issues surrounding medically assisted dying.